-Carol Miller is running to “cut the bull out of politics.”
-As a small business owner and manager of a bison farm, she knows firsthand how excessive taxes and regulation hurt businesses and prevent job creation.
+Carol Miller is running for Congress because she’s ready to bring a change to DC.
+From her own experience as a small business owner and manager of a bison farm, she has personally felt the impact of excessive taxes and regulation and knows firsthand the way they hurt businesses and prevent job creation.

 Carol was first elected to the West Virginia House of Delegates in 2006, and when her party ascended into the majority in 2015, she was named assistant majority leader.

 As state delegate and the first Republican woman to wrangle the West Virginia House of Delegates as Majority Whip, Carol works every day to bring jobs back home.
 She even became the first Republican woman to preside over the West Virginia House of Delegates in 2016 when she stepped in for the Speaker of the House.

 Carol believes the most important part of public service is listening to those she represents: “Particularly, I think the listening is the most important part because you provide services for people when you’re a public servant, and I’m glad when I can help people with their problems.”

 Now, Carol wants to bring her experience as a conservative leader to Washington.
 Carol will be on the ballot seeking election in West Virginia’s 3rd Congressional District.